Models of Jacobians of curves: The N eron mapping property of LogPic

 \subsection{Log regularity}

 We will show that the logarithmic Jacobian of $X/S$ is a log N\'eron model when $S$ is log regular, a notion which we now recall.

 \begin{definition}[\cite{Kato1994Toric-singulari,Nizio2006Toric-singulari}] Let $S$ be a locally Noetherian fs log scheme.
-For a geometric point $s$ of $S$, we denote the ideal generated by the image of $M_{S,{s}} \rightarrow \mathcal{O}_{S,{s}}$ by $I_{S,{s}}$.
-We say that $S$ is \emph{log regular} at $s$ if $\mathcal{O}_{S,{s}}/I_{S,{s}}$ is regular and $\dim \mathcal{O}_{S,{s}} = \dim \mathcal{O}_{S,{s}}/I_{S,{s}} + \textup{rk} {M}_{S,{s}}^\gp$.
+For a geometric point $s$ of $S$, we denote the ideal generated by the image of $M_{S,{s}}\setminus \ca O_{S,s}^* \rightarrow \mathcal{O}_{S,{s}}$ by $I_{S,{s}}$.
+We say that $S$ is \emph{log regular} at $s$ if $\mathcal{O}_{S,{s}}/I_{S,{s}}$ is regular and $\dim \mathcal{O}_{S,{s}} = \dim \mathcal{O}_{S,{s}}/I_{S,{s}} + \textup{rk} \overline{{M}}_{S,{s}}^\gp$.
 We say that $S$ is \textit{log regular} if it is log regular at all geometric points. \end{definition}

 \begin{remark} Any toric or toroidal variety with its natural log structure is log regular.
 In particular, a regular scheme equipped with the log structure from a normal crossings divisor is log regular.
-If $S$ is log regular then the locus on which the log structure is trivial is dense open. \end{remark}
+If $S$ is log regular then the locus on which the log structure is trivial is schematically\footnote{Log regular schemes are reduced, so density is equivalent to schematic density. } dense open. \end{remark}

 \begin{lemma}[\cite{Nizio2006Toric-singulari}, Lemma 5.2] Let $S$ be a log regular scheme.
 Then the underlying scheme of $S$ is regular if and only if the characteristic sheaf $\oM_S$ is locally free.
 In this case, the log structure on $S$ is the log structure associated to a normal crossings divisor on $S$. \end{lemma}